Healthy Eating During Pregnancy

 Of all stages in life, pregnancy is the one in which a woman’s health is most important.
 Not only is your health more delicate during pregnancy, it also affects the long-term health of your baby.
 Proper nutrition is key to a healthy pregnancy that’s free of complications.
 While every woman’s needs are different, medical experts generally agree on what foods women should consume or avoid while pregnant.

 Some of the most important nutrients during pregnancy include iron, calcium, folic acid, and protein.
-The following suggestions represent the overall view of the medical community, but be sure to check in with your family doctor or a pregnancy specialist for specific dietary recommendations.
+The following suggestions represent the overall view of the medical community, but be sure to check in with your family medicine provider or a pregnancy specialist for specific dietary recommendations.

 Key Nutrients